St. Thomas Seminary (Denver)

-The St. Thomas Seminary in southeast Denver, Colorado, United States was owned by the Vincentian order until it closed in 1995 due to falling enrollment.
+St. Thomas Seminary was a Catholic major seminary in southeast Denver, Colorado.
+It was owned by the Vincentians until it closed in 1995 due to falling enrollment.

 Set on a 40 acre campus, the buildings were generally grouped around a quadrangle, the first of which was built in 1908.
 Future buildings were designed by architect Jules J.B.
 Benedict in the Mediterranean Revival style.
 The property is on the U.S. National Register of Historic Places.